OldManUmby/Sundered-Shadows/Manuscript/10-Characters.md

 Except where noted in their lineage, all races generate ability scores as follows.
 Roll 3d6 and tally the dice; repeat this process for each ability in order.

+***Lawful.*** Characters believe in law, justice, order, and truth.
+Their word is their bond, and society comes before freedom and individuality.
+***Neutral.*** Characters believe in the balance of law and chaos and, through their actions, will maintain that balance as best they can.
+***Chaotic.*** Characters believe in anarchy, chaos, disorder, and freedom.
+They cannot be trusted, and freedom and individuality come before society.